 The Rainbow Chorale of Delaware maintains e-mail distribution lists for the purpose of disseminating information to its members and supporters.

 All Members-in-Good-Standing are automatically subscribed to this list.
 The RCD members list is maintained solely to communicate information that is RCD-related in nature.
-Members should refrain from using this list for personal communications, chain e-mails, virus warnings, etc. Messages about non-RCD music or LGBT community events that the sender believes will be of interest to RCD members should have “Non-RCD” at the beginning of the subject line.
+Members should refrain from using this list for personal communications, chain e-mails, virus warnings, etc. Messages about non-RCD music or LGBTQ community events that the sender believes will be of interest to RCD members should have “Non-RCD” at the beginning of the subject line.

 This list is for interaction of RCD Board members to communicate effectively amongst one another.
 Only members of the Board of the Rainbow Chorale of Delaware are included on this list.